-This section describes how to add libraries to an existing project.
+Describes how to add libraries to an existing project.

 You can add libraries to an existing project from os.mbed.com or from a Git hosting service.
 Each library that you add to a project is identified by a .lib file.